Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 The `src/pegel_bonn.py` file already contains code to pre-load the data for you.
 Make the Rhine level measurements your new vector $\mathbf{b}$.

-Study the scaling of the timestamp values.
-Is the range suitable for stable numerical computation?

 Generate a matrix A with n=2 using the timestamps for the data set and compute

 $$\mathbf{A}^{\dagger}\mathbf{b}.$$